Physics-Based Learning for Robotic Environmental Sensing: Statistical Model of Flow Fields

-where the standard deviation $\bbarsigma_u(x,x') \in \reals_+$ encapsulates the prior uncertainty in the first component of the mean velocity field and $\rho(x,x')$ is the correlation function.
+In \eqref{eq:kernel}, the standard deviation $\bbarsigma_u(x,x') \in \reals_+$ encapsulates the prior uncertainty in $u(x)$ and $\rho(x,x')$ is the correlation function.
 Explicitly, we define the standard deviation as

-where the constant $\bbarsigma_{u,0} \in \reals_+$ is a measure of confidence in the numerical solution $\mu_u(x)$ that is selected depending on the RANS model that is utilized and the convergence metrics provided by the solver.
-Moreover, the turbulent intensity $i(x)$, defined by \eqref{eq:turbI}, captures the variability caused by turbulence at a point $x$ while $n_0 \in \naturals_+$ is a nominal number of samples that scales this variability for the \textit{averaged} velocity component; see also Proposition \ref{prop:CLT}.
+where the constant $\bbarsigma_{u,0} \in \reals_+$ is a measure of confidence in the numerical solution $\mu_u(x)$ and is selected depending on the convergence metrics provided by the RANS solver.
+The second term in \eqref{eq:ustd}, which is unavailable in purely data-driven approaches, captures the local variability due to turbulence, by relying on the estimation of turbulent intensity $i(x)$ provided by the RANS model. $n_0 \in \naturals_+$ is a nominal number of samples that scales this variability for the \textit{averaged} velocity component, similar to Proposition \ref{prop:CLT}.
 We define the correlation function $\rho(x,x')$ in \eqref{eq:kernel} as a compactly supported polynomial

-where $\ell \in \reals_+$ is the correlation characteristic length and we define the operator $(\alpha)_+ = \max(0, \alpha)$.
-The correlation function \eqref{eq:correlation} implies that, two points with distance larger than $\ell$ are uncorrelated, which results in a sparse covariance matrix.
+where $\ell \in \reals_+$ is the correlation characteristic length and the operator $(\alpha)_+ = \max(0, \alpha)$.
+The correlation function \eqref{eq:correlation} implies that two points with distance larger than $\ell$ are uncorrelated, which results in sparse covariance matrices \cite{GPML2006RW}.

-\begin{prop} [Validity of Kernel Function] The kernel function \eqref{eq:kernel} with standard deviation \eqref{eq:ustd} and correlation function \eqref{eq:correlation} constitutes a valid kernel function. \end{prop} \begin{proof} This follows from the fact that the kernel function \eqref{eq:kernel} is the composition of multiple valid kernel function.
-First, note that the correlation function \eqref{eq:correlation} is a valid kernel itself.
-Regarding the standard deviation \eqref{eq:ustd}, note that multiplication of any function with itself, i.e., $\kappa_1(x,x') = i(x) i(x')$, constitutes a valid kernel.
-Moreover, scaling and addition with positive constants $q^2_{\text{ref}}/n_0$ and $\bbarsigma_{u,0}^2$, respectively, preserves the validity of the kernel.
-Thus the standard deviation \eqref{eq:ustd} is a valid kernel as well.
-Finally, the multiplication of two valid kernels results in a valid kernel meaning that the kernel function \eqref{eq:kernel} is valid as desired.
-See \cite[Sec 4.2]{GPML2006RW} for details. \end{proof}